smart-data-models/dataModel.Agrifood/AgriGreenhouse/doc/spec.md

   description: 'This entity contains a harmonised description of the conditions recorded within a generic greenhouse, a type of AgriParcel.'
   properties:
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     belongsTo:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Entity the Greenhouse belongs to'
+      description: Entity the Greenhouse belongs to
       x-ngsi:
         type: Relationship
     co2:
-      description: 'The measured interior C02 concentration nominally in mg/L'
+      description: The measured interior C02 concentration nominally in mg/L
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
         units: mg/L
     dailyLight:
-      description: 'Daily Accumulated light measured in kW per square metre'
+      description: Daily Accumulated light measured in kW per square metre
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
         units: kw/m2
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     drainFlow:
-      description: 'The observed drain flow rate in litres per second'
+      description: The observed drain flow rate in litres per second
       properties:
         maxValue:
           minimum: 0